kingluddite/web-dev-notes/frontend/udemy/108n-modern-react-with-redux/02-ajax-react/02-refactoring-functional-components.md

 ReactDOM.render(<App />, document.querySelector('.container'));
 ```

-* We intialize our state and then we make an API call to Youtube and grab our 5 surf starter videos and then we `this.setState()` to be those 5 videos.
-This is done inside our constructor() method so it will happen as soon as we initialize our `App` Component
+* We intialize our state and then we make an API call to Youtube and grab our 5 surf starter videos and then we `this.setState()` to be those 5 videos
+* This is done inside our `constructor()` method so it will happen as soon as we initialize our `App` Component

 ## Refactor from `function` keyword to `fat arrow function`